-You wrap up an engaging interview at a company and come away feeling that this position would be a great fit for you.
-You have the impression that the hiring manager feels the same way about you.
-He walks you to the door, you shake hands, say goodbye…and you never hear from him again.
+You wrap up an engaging interview at a company.
+You come away feeling that this position would be a great fit for you.
+And you have the impression that the hiring manager feels the same way about you.
+He walks you to the door, you shake hands, say goodbye….
+And you never hear from him again.
 Ever.
 Not only does he not call, he doesn’t respond to your follow-up calls or emails.
 You’ve been ghosted!

 If this has happened to you, you’re not alone.
 Companies have been ghosting applicants for years, and it happens across many different industries.
-A recent survey by Recruiting Daily Advisor found that among applicants that have gotten ghosted, 23% were seeking jobs at business, finance and legal companies, and 22% were job seeking at advertising, marketing, PR and media companies.
+A recent survey was done by Recruiting Daily Advisor.
+They found that among applicants that have gotten ghosted, 23% were seeking jobs at business, finance and legal companies.
+They found that 22% were job seeking at advertising, marketing, PR and media companies.
 Many other industries also make the list, including healthcare, retail & hospitality, and tech.

-Ghosting is a term that got its start in the world of dating when one person suddenly quits returning the phone calls, emails or texts of the other with no explanation because, you know, it’s too awkward to tell someone that you’re just not that into them anymore.
+Ghosting is a term that got its start in the world of dating.
+It is when one person suddenly quits returning the phone calls, emails or texts of the other with no explanation.
+Why?
+Because, you know, it’s too awkward to tell someone that you’re just not that into them anymore.
 Instead you just pretend that they don’t exist until they quit trying to contact you.

-In the business world, the reasons behind getting ghosted are usually not so petty, but it’s equally painful – perhaps more so because, your ego notwithstanding, there are mouths to feed and bills to pay.
+In the business world, the reasons behind getting ghosted are usually not so petty, but it’s equally painful.
+Perhaps more painful because, your ego notwithstanding, there are mouths to feed and bills to pay.
 How long should you hang in there waiting for signs of life?

 Job Application Black Hole

-First, maybe you’re not qualified for the job.
-According to Dan Resendes, Chief Consulting Officer at The Barrett Group, the biggest mistake job candidates make is submitting an application that doesn’t have 100% of the “must have” job qualifications.
-It demonstrates two strikes against you: 1) You aren’t qualified, and 2) you didn’t follow instructions.
+First, maybe you’re not qualified for the job, that’s according to Dan Resendes, Chief Consulting Officer at The Barrett Group.
+He notes that the biggest mistake job candidates make is submitting an application that doesn’t have 100% of the “must have” job qualifications.
+It demonstrates two strikes against you: 1) You aren’t qualified.
+2) You didn’t follow instructions.
 In this case, applying is a waste of time.

-If you are 100% qualified and your application still gets no traction, your resume might be to blame.
-Your resume should reflect ALL the job qualifications, and not just in the body of the resume, but also in the headline.
+If you are 100% qualified and your application still gets no traction, is your resume to blame?
+Your resume should reflect ALL the job qualifications, in the body of the resume and also in the headline.
 Most hiring managers handle huge numbers of resumes and only read the top few lines of each one.
-If you’re applying to a position requiring “international sales experience” and your resume headline reads “sales experience,” you won’t get a response – even if your international experience is highlighted later.
+Let’s say you’re applying to a position requiring “international sales experience.”
+If your resume headline reads “sales experience,” you won’t get a response – even if your international experience is highlighted later.

 At the same time, you should omit all skills outside the scope of the job requirements.
 Many people include a laundry list of common core competencies in their resumes, but this sometimes works against you.
 Hiring managers might think you’re over-qualified, would become bored, or might ask for too much money.
 It’s counter-intuitive, but if the requirement is for 20 years of managerial experience and you have 25 years of experience, write only that you have 20 years of experience.

 Lastly, if you’re applying as a stranger to a job posting, keep in mind that sometimes the job opportunities don’t actually exist.
-Companies often already have a #1 candidate in mind, perhaps through a referral or an internal promotion, but company policy requires that the job be posted publicly.
+Companies often already have a #1 candidate in mind, perhaps through a referral or an internal promotion.
+But many company policies requires that the job be posted publicly.
 If this seems unfair, don’t get mad; get a friend on the inside who can propel your candidacy.